Apocalypse Now

 The End

-In short, this is one of my favorite films of all time.
-It depicts psychidelic violence, naive cruelty, and industrialized incapacity in all its slow belligerence.
-Machine gun fire overlaps with rock 'n roll overlaps with screams overlaps with a chorus of boredom and novelty.
-And there's still more; and this movie has that too.
+This is one of those movies that deserves a full day.
+Structurally, it embodies the slow belligerence it depicts.
+The psychidelic violence, naive cruelty, and industrialized failure is animated with equal parts clarity and hallucination.
+Machine gun fire overlaps with rock 'n roll overlaps with screaming overlaps with a chorus of boredom and novelty.
+And there's still more.

-From just a matter of style, the film has an incredible command over sensory overload.
-The descent from start to finish is like a collage of everything boiling in the post-Tet Offensive American world.
-At least, this is the collage of every invasive species of media, weaponry, and chemical which smuggled into Vietnam in the late 1960s.
-In the jungles came Playboy shows, western music, helicopters and gelatin explosives.
-Apocalypse Now presents all these conditions in a way cinematic, while importantly preserving the urgency of this situation.
-In other words, for its goals, the film would matter less if it pulled punches.
-Thankfully it doesn't.
+From just a matter of style, the film has a great command over sensory overload.
+The descent from start to finish is like a collage of everything boiling in post-Tet Offensive Vietnam.
+A diverse ecosystem of media, chemical and weaponry is on display here, growing out of the material like fungus.
+Playboy shows, western music, helicopters and gelatin explosives each embody a different invasive species, each settling bizarrely in the jungle.
+Apocalypse Now presents all these conditions dramatically while still preserving their practical brutality.
+Both the psychological toll of this war and its mechanical, bodily costs are reflected, the two feeding off one another in traumatic implication.
+In other words, for its goals, the film would matter less if it cared for niceties.
+Generally, it doesn't.

-There's not many films this long that I feel support such a run-time (hence why I dislike the later versions), but I feel this is one that deserves it.
+There's not many films this long that I feel support such a run-time (hence why I dislike the later versions), but I feel this is one that earns it.
 There's enough interesting moments to make them feel like they're competing with each other for relevance, while all somehow still being memorable - and relevant.
-It's a movie that would not function as something that isn't a movie.
+It's a movie that would not function as something else.
 I mean, you have the hotel scene, the playmate show, Lieutenant Kilgore ("Charlie don't surf!"), Do Lung Bridge (my favorite), and of course, Kurtz' compound.
-And there's more; there's still more!
+And there's more, there's still more.

 As one final note, for supplementary materials, of course you have the other big Vietnam War movies: Platoon and Full Metal Jacket.
 These are also iconic if you haven't seen them; and if you think Full Metal Jacket's second half is kind of a slog compared to the first, you're not alone.
 But additionally, the book Dispatches by Michael Herr is very tonally similar to Apocalypse Now.
-This is no coincidence either, as Herr actually wrote all of the narration used in the movie.
+This is no coincidence either, as Herr actually wrote all of Willard's narration in Apocalypse Now (as read by Joe Estevez).